Officials gather to mark beginning of River Point District site prep

 Located at the confluence of the Black, La Crosse and Mississippi Rivers, the 65-acre parcel operated for years as an industrial site.
 In 1995, the City of La Crosse Redevelopment Authority (RDA) began buying parcels of land with development in mind.
 The first challenge for planners was to raise the site above the 100-year floodplain while preserving wetland habitat.

 The fill phase of the project will take several months.
-Rasmussen estimated that about 12,000 truckloads of fill will be hauled to the site.
+Ryan Rasmussen of Gerke Excavating estimated that about 12,000 truckloads of fill will be hauled to the site.

 Local lender supports project with low-interest bonds